Skip to content

 Copy link

-I think this is the endless debate of modulo over remainder, with knuth advocating for the definition you gave and the C guys (and thus by transitivity, a whole bunch of language) choosing the over zealous (?) solution.
+I think this is the debate of what should the remainder be defined as.
+With knuth advocating for the definition you gave and the C guys (and thus by transitivity, a whole bunch of language) choosing the over zealous (?) solution.
+Over zealous because while elegant that (a / b) * b + a % b = a it lacks a bunch of great properties.

-The modulo operator on signed ints is what we would like for the purpose above.
-Instead C gives us the remainder.
+The F-definition or E-definition remainder (as called so by Boute) on signed ints is what we would like for our modulo operator in the purpose above.
+Instead C gives us the T-definition.

-To be fair, the C % operator (remainder) is what the hardware gives us on x86.
-I'm not aware of a modulo operator (as in not the remainder operator for signed integers) that is available in the x86 ISA.
+To be fair, the C % operator is what the hardware gives us on x86.
+I'm not aware of an other remainder being natively supported in the x86 ISA for the signed ints.

 @mcejp